WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 #### What would you like to work on next week?

 * ACTUALLY send a draft of the policy paper round, which I've been avoiding for a while
-* Identify a journal/conference that would be good to send it too
+* Identify a journal/conference that would be good to send it to
-* Run the first of the healthtech policy sessions successfully
+* Run the first of the OHT healthtech policy sessions successfully
-* Have an important emo day witth CH in Oxford
+* Have an important emo day with CH in Oxford
-* Go back to where I left off with the network analysis
+* Go back to where I left off with the network analyses
 * Draft H2RaA with JF
+* Provide edits on MS's multiscale ethics paper
+* Draft a piece for Forbes/The Agenda/FT

 #### Where do you need help from Kirstie?

-* Comments on the policy paper, particularly a) Strenght of narrative and b) Viz... better than before but still not as good as it could be
+* Comments on the policy paper, particularly a) Strength of narrative and b) Viz... better than before but still not as good as it could be
 * See email I sent re WCMT Fellowship & BSA Fellowship in the Autumn

 #### Any other topics